HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-The median page loads 155 KB of unused JavaScript and at the 90th percentile, 598 KB of JavaScript are unused.
+According to [Lighthouse](./methodology#lighthouse), the median mobile page loads 155 KB of unused JavaScript.
+And at the 90th percentile, 598 KB of JavaScript are unused.

 {{ figure_markup(
   image="unused-vs-total-javascript.png",
-  caption="Percent of JavaScript loaded vs. JavaScript unused on mobile page.", description="Bar chart showing the difference in the loaded JavaScript and the unused JavaScript from the total loaded.
+  caption="Distribution of unused and total JavaScript bytes on mobile pages.", description="Bar chart showing the difference in the loaded JavaScript and the unused JavaScript from the total loaded.
 Out of 427 KB of loaded JavaScript on a median mobile page, 155 KB is unused.
 36.2% of the total loaded JavaScript goes unused adding to the CPU cost.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=890651092&format=interactive", sheets_gid="1521645399", sql_file="unused_js_bytes_distribution.sql"
   )
 }}

-This contributes to 36.2% of unused JavaScript on a page.

 {{ figure_markup(
   content="36.2%",